-[Rationale: These “Whistleblower” procedures are voluntarily adopted by Juniata College in order to provide a comprehensive reporting and investigative process with the aim of encouraging the reporting of threats to the College’s assets, unethical behavior or violation of law.
+[Rational: This “Whistleblower” policy is voluntarily adopted by Juniata College in order to provide a comprehensive reporting and investigative process with the aim of encouraging the reporting of threats to the College’s assets, unethical behavior or violation of law.
 This policy provides protection for individuals who make such reports in good faith.]

 The College understands the importance of protecting its assets and offering its many constituencies the ability to participate in this College-wide endeavor.
-Therefore, the Board of Trustees of Juniata College has adopted, as revised, this policy on Whistleblower Guidelines.
+Therefore, the Board of Trustees of Juniata College has adopted, as revised, this Whistleblower Policy.

-In adopting the Policy on Whistleblower Guidelines, the College communicates the responsibility of each member of the College community in acknowledging their role in this endeavor.
+In adopting the Whistleblower Policy, the College communicates the responsibility of each member of the College community in acknowledging their role in this endeavor.
 The College acknowledges its responsibility to ensure an effective methodical process is in place to address each alleged violation.

 The College has a responsibility to conduct its affairs ethically and in compliance with all laws.
 The College strives to ensure adequate controls are in place to deter fraud and other acts inconsistent with this responsibility.
-The College’s Policy on Whistleblower Guidelines establishes a comprehensive process within the College community for addressing any violations.
+The College’s Whistleblower Policy establishes a comprehensive process within the College community for addressing any violations.

-The Policy on Whistleblower Guidelines prohibits College officials from interfering with the right of anyone to report alleged financial impropriety, misuse of organizational resources, unethical behavior or the violation of any laws.
-Furthermore, it prohibits the College from retaliating against an employee for having made a good faith disclosure or complaint or for having refused to do something illegal or unethical.
+The Whistleblower Policy prohibits College officials from interfering with the right of anyone to report alleged financial impropriety, misuse of organizational resources, unethical behavior or the violation of any laws.
+Furthermore, it prohibits the College from retaliating against any individual for having made a good faith disclosure or complaint or for having refused to do something illegal or unethical.

 HOW TO FILE A COMPLAINT: